Eating a diet of different groups of foods is the best way for you to stay healthy, and help your baby grow and develop.

 - pasteurised milk and dairy foods

-- eggs and foods made with eggs (with British Lion mark)
+- eggs and foods made with eggs (with British Lion or Laid in Britain mark)

 - nuts (unless you're allergic) - eating peanuts when pregnant won’t affect whether or not your baby has a peanut allergy